GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/index.md

 # Daily reports

-Here are all the daily validation reports to date.
+Here are all the Daily Validation Summary Reports up to the present date.

 :::{tableofcontents}
 :titlesonly: